-Project List of project components affecting the objective:

-component/s " wind energy turbines

-" access roads

-" substation

-" power line

-Potential Impact " Heritage objects or artefacts found on site are inappropriately managed or destroyed.
-Activity/risk source " " " Site preparation and earthworks Foundations or plant equipment installation Mobile construction equipment movement on site Power line construction activities Mitigation: Target/Objective " To ensure that any heritage objects found on site are treated appropriately and in accordance with the relevant legislation.
+Project List of project components affecting the objective: component/s " wind energy turbines " access roads " substation " visitors centre " power line Potential Impact " Heritage objects or artefacts found on site are inappropriately managed or destroyed Activity/risk source " Site preparation and earthworks " Foundations or plant equipment installation " Mobile construction equipment movement on site " Power line construction activities Mitigation: " To ensure that any heritage objects found on site are treated Target/Objective appropriately and in accordance with the relevant legislation

-Mitigation: Action/control Responsibility Timeframe Areas to be cleared will be clearly marked in the field to avoid unnecessary disturbance.
-Contractor in consultation with Specialist Pre-construction Familiarise all staff and contractors with procedures for dealing with heritage objects/sites.
+Mitigation: Action/control Responsibility Timeframe Areas required to be cleared during construction will be clearly marked in the field to avoid unnecessary Contractor in consultation with Pre-construction disturbance of adjacent areas (which will not be surveyed in detail by a heritage specialist).
+Specialist Familiarise all staff and contractors with procedures for dealing with heritage objects/sites.
 ECO/specialist Pre-construction Project employees and any contract staff will maintain, at all times, a high level of awareness of the possibility of discovering heritage sites.
-Eskom/Contractor Duration of contract If a heritage object is found, work in that area will be stopped immediately, and appropriate specialists brought in to assess and notify the administering authority of the item.
-Eskom/Contractor Duration of contract Apply for sampling permits from Heritage Western Cape for work on any archaeological sites identified as needing intervention - in other words any archaeological site that will be affected by the access road, crane track, laydown areas, turbine bases and cable trenches.
-Eskom Pre-construction
+Eskom/Contractor Duration of contract If a heritage object is found, work in that area will be stopped immediately, and appropriate specialists brought in to assess to site, notify the administering authority of the item/site, and undertake due/required processes.
+Eskom/Contractor in consultation with Specialist Duration of contract

+Apply for sampling permits from Heritage Western Cape Eskom in Pre-construction for work on any archaeological sites identified as consultation with needing intervention - in other words any Specialist archaeological site that will be affected by the access road, crane track, laydown areas, turbine bases and cable trenches.

-Performance Indicator " " Zero disturbance outside of designated work areas All heritage items located are dealt with as per the legislative guidelines Monitoring " " Due care will be taken during earthworks and disturbance of land by all staff and any heritage objects found will be reported.
-Appropriate permits will be obtained from Heritage Western Cape prior to the disturbance or destruction of heritage sites.
+Performance Indicator " Zero disturbance outside of designated work areas" All heritage items located are dealt with as per the legislative guidelines Monitoring Observation of excavation activities by ECO throughout construction phase Supervision of all clearing and earthworks Due care taken during earthworks and disturbance of land by all staff and any heritage objects found reported Appropriate permits obtained from Heritage Western Cape prior to the disturbance or destruction of heritage sites An incident reporting system will be used to record non-conformances to the EMP.